akon1te/dynamic-topic-modeling/README.md

 # dynamic-topic-modeling
-Final qualifying work of the HSE NN on the topic Dynamic topic modeling for text and audio dialogues
+Final qualifying work of the HSE Nizhniy Novgorod on the topic "Dynamic topic modeling for text and audio dialogues"